1508/boilerplate-3.0/README.md

 The setup is made so that if you create a SCSS file somewhere in the sass folder, and call it something that ends with `_umbraco.scss`, the contents of that file will be included in the Umbraco backend via the 1508 Styling plugin.

 So if you are makeing a custom module for an Image Gallery for the site, you would perhaps have a sass-file for the regular styling called  `_image-gallery.scss`.
-To make custom styling for this module in the Umbraco back-office, create a file called `_image-gallery_umbraco.scss`.
+To make custom styling for this module in the Umbraco backend, create a file called `_image-gallery_umbraco.scss`.
 Simple!

 In order for this to work, the backend module needs to output different markup in the frontend and in the backend.
 Troels and/or Patrick will know how to enable this when building the backend for the modules.